Julius Malema: Economic Freedom Fighters

 Following his expulsion from the ANC, Malema was a prominent figure in criticising the government's actions during the August 2012 Marikana massacre.
 Visiting the scene of the shootings, he called for Zuma's resignation and the establishment of a commission of inquiry; Al Jazeera wondered whether the controversy over Marikana would help resurrect his political career.

 He also made controversial remarks during a visit to Zimbabwe in October 2012, saying that white people in Africa had appropriated mineral resources belonging to indigenous people and that compensating those affected by land expropriation would be tantamount to "thanking them with money for killing our people".
 He said, "Seeing blood is not what we are scared of.
 As long as that blood delivers what belongs to us, we are prepared to go to that extent".

 Foundation of Economic Freedom Fighters

 In June 2013, Malema began to canvas for his political party called the Economic Freedom Fighters (EFF).
 The South African president Jacob Zuma, at a meeting with the SA National Editors' Forum, stated that the ruling party does not see this development as a threat.
 While still on trial for money laundering and racketeering charges Malema started appealing for funds for the new political party.

-Malema's visit to Nigerian 'Prophet' T.B.
+Malema's visit to Nigerian religious leader T.B.
 Joshua for 'spiritual blessings' in August 2013 with some EFF members also elicited controversy and media attention.

-At the party's inaugural national elective conference in Bloemfontein in December 2014, Malema was democratically elected, unopposed, as president of the EFF.
+At the party's inaugural national elective conference in Bloemfontein in December 2014, Malema was elected, unopposed, as president of the EFF.
 Floyd Shivambu, who was ejected from the ANC Youth League at the same time as Malema, was elected his deputy.
 Both Malema and Shivambu were re-elected unopposed in December 2019.

+Floyd Shivambu joined Jacob Zuma's MK Party on 15 August 2024.